SysKitTeam/docs-point/common-tasks/manually-request-permissions-review.md

 Manual Permissions Review is available only in the Enterprise subscription plan.
 {% endhint %}

-To use the manually requested Permissions Review, first, ensure the [**Automated Permissions Review is enabled**](../installation-and-configuration/enable-permissions-review.md).

 {% hint style="success" %}
 Use **Manual Permissions Review** in situations **when you need fast response on an urgent issue**, such as sudden offboarding of a user, or unauthorized external sharing, where you want a resource to be checked as soon as possible.
 You can also **use the Manual Permissions Review to test and prepare** your users for the **Automated Permissions Review**.